 - “Practices” consist of the materials and activities through which youth development is enabled (e.g., coaching, mentoring, parenting, peer interactions, teaching).
 Practices involve direct interaction with youth (though not necessarily in person, as technology affords direct interaction from anywhere).

-- Identify a specific inequality in youth outcomes, and show that the outcomes are currently unequal.
 We are especially interested in supporting research to reduce inequality in academic, social, behavioral, or economic outcomes.

 Major research grants

-Research grants on reducing inequality typically range between $100,000 and $600,000 and cover two to three years of support.
+Major research grants on reducing inequality typically range between $100,000 and $600,000 and cover two to three years of support.

 Projects involving secondary data analysis are at the lower end of the budget range, whereas projects involving new data collection and sample recruitment can be at the higher end.
 Proposals to launch experiments in which settings (e.g., classrooms, schools, youth programs) are randomly assigned to conditions sometimes have higher awards.